Former House Speaker Casper R. Taylor Jr. dies at 88

 CUMBERLAND — Former Maryland Speaker of the House Casper R. Taylor Jr. died Monday morning at his home.
 He was 88.

+Condolences began immediately pouring in for a man who rose from a restaurant owner to a delegate, to ultimately attaining the powerful position of Maryland Speaker of the House, which he held for eight years.
+Those that knew him used terms like “a great listener,” a “unifier” and “a giant among leaders” to describe him.

-Taylor, born in Frostburg in 1934, was the son of Casper R. Taylor Sr. and Zelma (McDermott) Taylor.
+Born in Cumberland in 1934, Taylor was the son of Casper R. Taylor Sr. and Zelma (McDermott) Taylor.

 He graduated from LaSalle High School, Cumberland, in 1952.